qeedquan/qeedquan.github.io/_posts/2017-06-21-Using-QEMU-Versatile-Display-Input.markdown

 Since we are operating without an MMU, we can just create a pointer to these addresses and write to it directly.

 ### UART
 UART provides serial output which we route to stdio using the QEMU command line flag ***-serial stdio***.
-We only use the DATA register to output to UART since we use it only for printing to standard output for debugging.
+Only the DATA register is used for outputting to UART for printing to stdout.

 To use the UART DATA register, we just need to write to the register the character we want to output, QEMU should then print it out to standard output.
-We only use UART0 for terminal output, so the other UARTs are left unused, but using those would be the same code, just different register offsets.
+We only use UART0 for terminal output, so the other UARTs are left unused, but using those would be the same code; just at different register offsets.
 Here is the link to the [UART data sheet].

 {% highlight c %}
 // uart.c